Cookie-Monsta-Rulez/Cookie_Monsters_Scanner/README.md

 ```

 ## Support
-If you have any suggestions or improvements please feel free to reach out!
+If you have any suggestions or improvements please feel free to submit a pull request!

 ## Roadmap
 Some features to be implemented: